Empowering Embodied Visual Tracking with Visual Foundation Models and Offline RL: Experiments

 \subsubsection{Baselines:}

-We conduct a comprehensive comparison of our proposed approach against seven state-of-the-art models.
-Specifically, we compare our methods with: 1) \textit{\textbf{DiMP}}~\cite{bhat2019learning}: This model uses a pre-trained video tracker to provide a target bounding box as scene representation and tune a PID controller to control the tracker.
-2) \textit{\textbf{SARL}}~\cite{luo2018end, luo2019pami}: This online RL method encodes RGB input into hidden visual features and trains an end-to-end Conv-LSTM network via reinforcement learning.
-3) \textit{\textbf{AD-VAT}}~\cite{zhong2018advat}: This is an asymmetric dueling mechanism that trains the RL-based tracker with a learnable adversarial target to improve the robustness of the end-to-end tracker.
-4) \textit{\textbf{AD-VAT+}}~\cite{zhong2019ad}: The plus version further applies a two-stage training strategy for learning in complex environments with obstacles.
-5) \textit{\textbf{RSPT}}~\cite{zhong2023rspt}: RSPT is the state-of-the-art RGB-D tracker that additionally uses Depth images to construct a structure-aware representation.
+We conduct a comprehensive comparison of our proposed approach against eight state-of-the-art models.
+Specifically, we compare our methods with: 1) \emph{DiMP}~\cite{bhat2019learning}: This model uses a pre-trained video tracker to provide a target bounding box as scene representation and tune a PID controller to control the tracker.
+2) \emph{SARL}~\cite{luo2018end, luo2019pami}: This online RL method encodes RGB input into hidden visual features and trains an end-to-end Conv-LSTM network via reinforcement learning.
+3) \emph{AD-VAT}~\cite{zhong2018advat}: This is an asymmetric dueling mechanism that trains the RL-based tracker with a learnable adversarial target to improve the robustness of the end-to-end tracker.
+4) \emph{AD-VAT+}~\cite{zhong2019ad}: The plus version further applies a two-stage training strategy for learning in complex environments with obstacles.
+5) \emph{RSPT}~\cite{zhong2023rspt}: RSPT is the state-of-the-art RGB-D tracker that additionally uses Depth images to construct a structure-aware representation.
 It combines an off-the-shelf video tracker, mapping module, and trajectory predictor to construct the representation and train the policy via RL under the AD-VAT mechanism.
-6) \textit{\textbf{Behavior Cloning~(BC)}}: This is a classic offline policy learning method, which is widely adopted in robotics and autonomous driving.
+6) \emph{Behavior Cloning~(BC)}: This is a classic offline policy learning method, which is widely adopted in robotics and autonomous driving.
 The policy is supervised by expert actions.
-7) \textit{\textbf{Cross-modal Teacher-Student Learning (TS)}}\cite{zhong2021distractor}: This is an extension of the BC method by using a pose-based teacher to provide online suggestions for the vision-based student while interacting with environments.
+7) \emph{Cross-modal Teacher-Student Learning (TS)}\cite{zhong2021distractor}: This is an extension of the BC method by using a pose-based teacher to provide online suggestions for the vision-based student while interacting with environments.
 Note that the policies for the teacher, target, and distractors are trained in a multi-agent game.
+8)\emph{Dagger}: This is a classic algorithm designed to iteratively improve policy learning by aggregating datasets of expert actions and the learner's actions, thereby mitigating the compounding error of the initial imperfect policy.
+To be fair, we use our proposed text-conditioned segmentation mask as input, the same expert policy as the BC method, and the same training environment.
 To ensure a fair comparison, we maintain the original parameter settings for all baseline methods.